LOOSE-LIPS/loose-lips-2.0/src/routes/blog/jacob-kirkegaard-opus-mors-event-invitation/index.md

 banner:
   - imported/jacob-kirkegaard-opus-mors-event-invitation/image1007.jpeg
 description: >-
   What happens to us after we die?
-This question hasn&rsquo;t ceased to fascinate, possibly scare and eventually occupy the minds of anyone who ever grasped the notion of one&rsquo;s mortality.
+This question hasn’t ceased to fascinate, possibly scare and eventually occupy the minds of anyone who ever grasped the notion of one’s mortality.
 But what happens to our corpses?
 And how does it sound?
 Danish sound artist Jacob Kirkegaard, whose sound art has resonated within the walls of [...]Read More...
 published: true
 tags: feature
 featured: false